LIVVkit/Atlas/README.rst

         }
     }

-as seen in `atlas-ARC-PISM5KM.json`.
-This JSON configuration file would then be passed to LIVVkit
+and is passed to LIVVkit like:
-like:

 .. code-block:: bash

-    livv -V atlas-ARC-PISM5KM.json -o results
+    livv -V examples/GIS-ARC-PISM5KM.json -o results

-and LIVVkit would produce an website detailing the results of the analysis and the diagnostic plots in the `results` directory.
+LIVVkit will produce a website detailing the results of the analysis and the diagnostic plots in the `results` directory.
 This website can then be viewed locally in your favorite web browser.

 *Note: if you're having trouble viewing the output or the website appear blank, you're browser may be blocking the exectuion of local resources like javascript.
 See the* `LIVVkit FAQs